tc39/proposal-bigint/README.md

 ## Implementation status

-V8 is interested in implementing BigInt as soon as the major semantics are worked out.
+V8 is interested in implementing Integer as soon as the major semantics are worked out.